 The 1992 City Transition Plan guided the implementation of regulations that provided civil rights protections to individuals with disabilities in employment, public accommodations, and municipal services and programs.
 The Transition Plan also identified modifications needed at City facilities to make them accessible and guided the implementation of the modifications.
 The Americans with Disabilities Act mandates that every public entity re-evaluate its current programs, services and policies to determine whether they are in compliance with Title II regulations.

-Copies of the Plan, excluding the 1500-page Barrier Assessment Survey, are available for review online here or at:
+Copies of the Plan Section I & II, excluding the Section III 1500-page Barrier Assessment Survey, are available for review online here or at:

 Santa Fe Public Library

 1730 Llano Street

 For more information or to schedule a time to review the 1500-page Barrier Assessment Survey contact

 Santa Fe, NM 87504-0909